The Chicago School

-The Chicago School is a private university with its main campus in Chicago, Illinois.
+The Chicago School is a private university with its main campus in Chicago, Illinois, United States.
 Established in 1979, The Chicago School was primarily focused on the professional application of psychology.
 It has about 6,000 students as of 2022 across all campuses and online.
 The university offers more than 30 academic programs in professional fields such as psychology, business, behavioral sciences, medicine, and counseling.

 History

 The Chicago School was established in 1979.
 Initial plans for the school were made in 1977 and realized in January 1979 by the nonprofit Midwestern Psychology Development Foundation.
 The first classes were held in 1979 at 30 West Chicago Avenue, before moving in 1980 to the Fine Arts Building on Michigan Avenue.
 In 1986, it moved to Dearborn Station in Chicago's South Loop.
 In 2004, the school moved to a location on the Chicago River at 325 N. Wells Street.

 The school expanded to the West Coast, adding three campuses in Southern California.
 The first out-of-state location was opened in downtown Los Angeles in the summer of 2008.